Agents shouldn't work for the vendor. They should work for you.

 Battle-tested foundations.
 Whatever the spec calls for.

 We default to open-source foundations with large communities, clear upgrade paths, and strong security track records, and we bring commercial software in where it genuinely serves the engagement, regulatory posture, data residency, or an existing investment your team has already standardized on.
-We integrate with whatever you already run, and we pick the runtime that serves the spec.
+We integrate with whatever you already run.

 Data layer